About

 Can one organization be accredited under multiple stakeholder groups?

-Yes, we are currently working on an accreditation process for organizations that fall into multiple categories.
+Organizations that fall into more than one stakeholder category can be accrediteded for mulitple categories.
 For example, some facility owner/operators self-perform excavation and/or locating activities.
-Please reach out to us to discuss how to accredit as multiple stakeholder categories if this situation applies to your organization.
+Please reach out to us at dpi@commongroundalliance.com to discuss how to accredit as multiple stakeholder categories if this situation applies to your organization.

-How will the DPI peer review process work?
+How does the DPI peer review process work?

 What data do I need to enter each month?